How To Soothe Hand, Foot, and Mouth Disease at Home - Baby Chick

 Share

-Consider trying these natural, at-home remedies for hand, foot, and mouth disease:
+Consider trying these natural, at-home remedies for HFMD:

 1. Hydrate Well

 One of the biggest concerns with hand, foot, and mouth disease is that children with painful sores in their mouths will become dehydrated.4 Anything that aggravates their mouth will make them resistant to putting anything in or around their mouth.
 Plain water is one of the best things you can do for your child, and giving it to them at their preferred temperature is best.
 Most children will appreciate the cooling effects of ice water, but some will respond well to warm teas and even watered-down juices.
-Bear in mind that citrus juices like orange juice will likely irritate the sores.5
+Bear in mind that citrus juices, such as orange juice, will likely irritate the sores.5

 2. Suck on Frozen Foods

-One of the most soothing things you will do for your child’s sore mouth is to have different iced foods they can suck on.5 Most children love popsicles, but they are often loaded with sugar.
-And because their appetite will likely be lower than usual, it helps to get nutrition in when you can.6 Therefore, you can offer frozen whole fruits like watermelon slices and strawberries or freeze yogurt in an ice tray to give them a little extra nourishment while soothing their mouth.7 When in a pinch, don’t hesitate to provide them with ice cubes crushed to the appropriate size for their age.
+One of the most comforting things you can do for your child’s sore mouth is to offer different iced foods for them to suck on.5 Cold and soft foods are often easier for children with mouth sores to tolerate.
+Most children love popsicles, but they are often loaded with sugar.
+And because their appetite will likely be lower than usual, it helps to get nutrition in when you can.6 Therefore, you can offer frozen whole fruits like watermelon slices and strawberries, or freeze yogurt in an ice tray to give them a little extra nourishment while soothing their mouth.7 When in a pinch, don’t hesitate to provide them with ice cubes crushed to the appropriate size for their age.

 3. Take Colloidal Oatmeal Baths